 Depending on how your loved one wants to be laid to rest, choose a casket or an urn.
 This is a process your funeral home can assist with in person, but you can also shop online.
 Shopping online gives you more flexibility in budget and style.

 There are a number of places to buy an urn online.
 The same is true for caskets, and you can even find these at big-name box stores.
-A quick online search should reveal some of the top providers in your area.
-But you’ll also need to factor in the cost (and time) of shipping.
+One of the biggest ways to save money when shopping for funeral products online is by ordering an online casket.
+A quick online search for online caskets can be overwhelming with the sheer number of options.

 3. Memorial marker or headstone